rmsk2/moreorless/readme.md

 - Pressing `F8` (or `Shift+F8` on a PS/2 keyboard) instructs moreoreless to generate a BASIC program from the current document contents and to store the resulting source code at $028000.
 This allows to use the BASIC statements `xload` and `xgo` to load and/or start the BASIC program from RAM.
 - Entering `Alt+r` allows you to load a new document without restarting `moreorless`.
-If the document has unsaved changes a warning is issued and you have the possibility to continue to edit the document.
+If the current document has unsaved changes a warning is issued and you have the possibility to continue to edit the current document.
 - When any other key is pressed the corresponding character is inserted at the current cursor position

 When selecting a block of lines the line where the mark was set and the line where the corresponding command